Azure-Samples/azure-serverless-workshop-team-assistant/5-voting-service/README.md

 - Visual Studio Code https://code.visualstudio.com/Download

-- Azure Functions Core Tools v2.
+- Azure Functions Core Tools.
 Follow the "Running on your local machine" instructions here to install it: https://blogs.msdn.microsoft.com/appserviceteam/2017/09/25/develop-azure-functions-on-any-platform/

 - RESTful Client that will help you test the functions both locally and when deployed to Azure.
 One option is Postman https://www.getpostman.com/